Radiography and Painting

 Elisabeth Ravaud

-Elisabeth Ravaud is a doctor of medicine, specialised in radiology and scientific imaging and has defended a PhD in Art history.
-She has been working at the charge of studies and research on easel paintings.
+Elisabeth Ravaud is doctor of medicine, specialised in radiology and scientific imaging and has defended a PhD in Art history.
+She has been working at the 'Centre de Recherche et de Restauration des Musées de France' (C2RMF) for more than twenty years, in charge of studies and research of easel paintings.
 She works more particularly on the contribution of scientific imaging to the knowledge and conservation of European easel paintings from the 11th to the early 20th century.
-Her skills in all techniques or analysis used to study paintings, in xylology, in art history, in history of painting techniques and conservation, allow her a multi and interdisciplinary approach that is particularly valuable in the scientific expertise of easel paintings.
-She has studied the paintings of numerous artists including Giotto, Leonardo da Vinci, Jean Cousin, Nicolas Poussin, Georges de La Tour, Vincent Van Gogh...
-Elisabeth Ravaud also coordinated the ICOM-CC Painting Group from 2014 to 2020.
+Elisabetyh Ravaud also coordinated the ICOM-CC Painting Group from 2014 to 2020.

 The ‘Centre de Recherche et de Restauration des Musées de France’ (C2RMF)